Ratstail91/Toy/getting-started/game-engine.md

 These may change or expand as more input devices are added, and the engine matures.

-NOTE: `onLoad()` is invoke every time a node is added to the node tree - but `onInit()` is only invoked once by the engine.
-After that single invocation, `initNode()` must be called manually on any node children that are loaded later.
+NOTE: `onLoad()` is invoked every time a node is loaded - but `onInit()` is only invoked once by the engine.
+After that, `initNode()` must be called manually on any node children that are loaded later.

 # Engine Libraries